standardebooks/tools/README.md

 	Extract an .epub, .mobi, or .azw3 ebook into `./FILENAME.extracted/` or a target directory.

+-	### `se find-mismatched-dashes`

+	Find words with mismatched dashes in a set of XHTML files.
+For example, `extra-physical` in one file and `extraphysical` in another.

 -	### `se find-mismatched-diacritics`

 	Find words with mismatched diacritics in a set of XHTML files.
 For example, `cafe` in one file and `café` in another.